niklasnorin/red-thesis/report/6-theory-fuse.md

 FUSE has been a part of mainstream Linux since Linux Kernel version 2.6.14, released in 2005 [[#Linux Kernel Git Log, 2018-03-25](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=d8a5ba45457e4a22aa39c939121efd7bb6c76672)].

 *TODO: INSERT GRAPH SHOWING FUSE REQUESTS*

+## FUSE Security
+A mounted FUSE filesystem is normally only available to the user that mounted the filesystem.
+This can be overridden to extend to all users with a `allow_other` configuration option.

 ## Example: Encrypted filesystem
 How FUSE works, and how it could be useful, could easily be illustrated with EncFS.